Unboxed-Software/solana-course/content/movie-review-pt2.md

 ![Gif Build and Deploy Program](../assets/movie-review-pt2-build-deploy.gif)

+You can test your program by submitting a transaction with the right instruction data.
+For that, feel free to use [this script](https://github.com/Unboxed-Software/solana-movie-client) or [the frontend](https://github.com/Unboxed-Software/solana-movie-frontend) we built in the [Serialize Custom Instruction Data lesson](serialize-instruction-data.md).
+In both cases, make sure you copy and paste the program ID for your program into the appropriate area of the source code to make sure you're testing the right program.

+If you use the frontend, simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you’ve deployed.
+Then run the frontend, submit a view, and refresh the browser to see the review.

 # Challenge

-Now that we’ve deployed the Movie Review program, test out the program using the finalized Movie Review frontend from Module 1.
-You can find the code [here](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-deserialize-account-data) (make sure to download the branch specified in the link).

-Simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you’ve deployed.
-Then run the frontend, submit a view, and refresh the browser to see the review.